 How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

-Planning to spend at least 2 days in Kanazawa?
-Please put me in your suitcase!😂😍 Jokes aside, I could not be more excited for you.
-Kanazawa is a spectacular and historical hidden gem just 2-3 hours from Kyoto and Tokyo, and an absolute must visit.
-I strongly recommend spending at least 2 days in Kanazawa, which is enough to see all the main attractions.
-The sweet spot is spending 3-4 days.
+Jokes aside, I could not be more excited for you.
+Kanazawa is a spectacular and historical hidden gem just 2-3 hours from Kyoto and Tokyo, and an absolute must-visit.
+I strongly recommend spending at least 2 days in Kanazawa, which is enough to see all the main attractions, although the sweet spot is spending 3-4 days.

-From Samurai districts, teahouses, castles, to Japan’s most beautiful Garden – you’re in for the biggest treat.
-Keep reading to discover how to spend the best 2 days in Kanazawa!👇
+From Samurai districts, teahouses, and castles, to Japan’s most beautiful Garden – you’re in for the biggest treat.

 Disclaimer: This post has affiliate links that can help me earn a small commission, at no extra cost to you.
 If you click through and buy with these links, thank you in advance for the extra support.💖😊